Yoav666s/dnd-wiki/collections/_classes/basic-rules/druid/main.md

 | 18th | +6 | [[Timeless Body]], [[Beast Spells]] | 4 | 4 | 3 | 3 | 3 | 3 | 1 | 1 | 1 | 1 |
 | 19th | +6 | [[Ability Score Improvement]] | 4 | 4 | 3 | 3 | 3 | 3 | 2 | 1 | 1 | 1 |
 | 20th | +6 | [[Archdruid]] | 4 | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |

+# Class Features
+As a druid, you gain the following class features.

+## Hit Points
+Hit Dice: 1d8 per druid level
+Hit Points at 1st Level: 8 + your Constitution modifier Hit Points at Higher Levels: 1d8 (or 5) + your Constitution modifier per druid level after 1st

+## Proficiencies
+Armor: Light armor, medium armor, shields (druids will not wear armor or use shields made of metal)
+Weapons: Clubs, daggers, darts, javelins, maces, quarterstaffs, scimitars, sickles, slings, spears
+Tools: Herbalism kit
+Saving Throws: Intelligence, Wisdom
+Skills: Choose two from Arcana, Animal Handling, Insight, Medicine, Nature, Perception, Religion, and Survival

+## Equipment
+You start with the following equipment, in addition to the equipment granted by your background:
+• (a) a wooden shield or (b) any simple weapon
+• (a) a scimitar or (b) any simple melee weapon
+• Leather armor, an explorer's pack, and a druidic focus

+## Druidic
+You know Druidic, the secret language of druids.
+You can speak the language and use it to leave hidden messages.
+You and others who know this language automatically spot such a message.
+Others spot the message's presence with a successful DC 15 Wisdom (Perception) check but can't decipher it without magic.